Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 <br/>
 To change the payment details, simply make a PUT call as shown in the example.

-<aside class="warning">CAUTION: This change affects all Payment node data.
+<aside class="warning">CAUTION!
+This change affects all Payment node data.
 In order to keep the previous data, you must enter the fields that will remain unchanged with their currently saved values.</aside>

 #### Request